-Have you ever been attacked by the intrusive negative thoughts inside of you?
-In this week’s Insights episode, I talked about how meditation is the best form of self-defence from these negative thoughts and how you can easily practice it.
+Have you ever felt under attack by your own negative thoughts?
+In this week’s Insights episode, I talked about how meditation is the best form of self-defence from intrusive thoughts and how you can easily practice it.

 Visit https://www.bodyshotperformance.com/topic/podcasts/ for the complete show notes of every podcast episode.

 - Easy ways to meditate and breathing exercises you can try

 - Meditation is the best form of self-defence there is.
 We are constantly attacked in our mind by the intrusive negative thoughts that we have.